leebyron/til/entries/mac screenshot.md

 your home directory.

-Open the Screenshot app and in the bar that appears click "Options", and under the "Save to" heading choose "Other Location."
+Open the Screenshot app and in the bar that appears click "Options", and under the "Save to" heading choose "Other Location" and choose or create the dedicated folder.
+Afterwards, I recommend adding your Screenshots folder to your Finder's sidebar for quick access.

 While you're at it, take a look at the other options.
 I like to disable "Show Floating Thumbnail" since that feature delays saving the screenshot to disk for